Richardaeld/Fat_Racoon_Kitchen/README.md

 ### Developer Testing Methods
 + Every test of **Developer Tests** was preformed on the above listed systems and the specified screen orientation.
++ The tester will perform each test of **Developer Tests** three times:
+    + Once in landscape.
+    + Once in portrait.
+    + Once with random moments of spam clicking and switching between landscape/portrait.
-+ For landscape and portrait tests, the application is appropriately refreshed.
-This is a critical part of the test!
-Part of these tests is that the application is appropriately refreshed during tests to check for errors.
-This helps test for stability and ensures that tablet and mobile users have a good experience when switching between screen orientations.
+        + The final of the three tests is critical to be sure tablet and mobile users have a enjoyable experience.
-+ After completion of all of the **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/portrait.

 ## Developer Tests
 ### Testing Random Recipe